hyperledger/bevel/docs/source/prerequisites.md

 # Install Common Pre-requisites

-Following are the common pre-requiste software/client/platforms etc. needed before you can start deploying/operating blockchain networks using Hyperledger Bevel.
+Following are the common prerequisite software/client/platforms etc. needed before you can start deploying/operating blockchain networks using Hyperledger Bevel.

 ## Git Repository
 GitOps is a [key concept](keyconcepts) for Hyperledger Bevel, so a Git repository is needed for Bevel (this can be a [GitHub](https://github.com/) repository as well).